Hello everyone, I'm back from my jaunt to London village and can now present you with the late, but (hopefully) as entertaining as ever, Merlin recap.

 It’s addictive.
 You’ll find yourself compulsively clicking away until the break of dawn.
 Whether you’re trying to train your character up into a genius scientist, hard drinking cop, or slacker musician, the game is always asking you to juggle resources such as time, money and friendships.
 The game definitely has that curse that all ‘casual’ games bestow upon their victims – “just five more minutes”.

+Your character can be trained to perform in a career or several careers of your choice.
 Your character can become an actor, a lawyer, or supermarket shelf stacker, it all depends on whether you train that person up to be the best they can be or let them drift along for the rest of their life.
 Aiming to become proficient in a particular career becomes an addictive process.

+It’s challenging but not frustrating.
 Once you figure out how to balance your activities or focus in one particular area the challenge becomes a race between achievement and time.
 Do you spend your money and spare time on your friends or do you focus on learning to drive or becoming a world class brain surgeon?
 If you neglect your friends, you will lose them.
 If you neglect your studies you’ll end up in a dead end job but at least you’ll be popular.

 Cons: